El-Wumbus/qinfo/README.md

 * Don’t change the formatting - Dont reformat or otherwise change the formatting of source code or documentation in the repo.
 Use the same formatting as the rest of the codebase.
 * Make documentation - If adding features or otherwise changing the user experience create documentation regarding the added or changed features.
 * Use space only indentation in all source code files with the sole execption of Makefile - Do not use tabs or any form of indentation other than spaces.
 Use 2 space indentation.
-#### Compiling on Alpine:

-Despite having previously noted that this program isn't validated to work when compiling using any stdlib other than `glibc`, i've provided some instructions to *hopefully* get the program to compile on a non-glibc using distro, Alpine.

-qinfo uses `argp` for argument parsing. `argp` is a GNU extention to libc, and thus isn't present when not using glibc.
-To add the neccesarry headers, needed for compilation, run the following:

-    ```bash
-    apk add argp-standalone
-    ```
-This is required because Alpine Linux uses the `musl` C library.

-You'll also need to install `gcc`, or symlink `clang` to it.
-You'll need `make` as well.